 Monthly direct debit will be the cheapest option as gas and electricity providers offer discounts to customers who pay in this way.
-However, millions of people still pay for their energy quarterly, which can cost them between 6% and 10% a year more.
+However, millions of people still pay for their energy quarterly by cheque or cash, which can cost them between 6% and 10% a year more.

 If you are on a pre-payment meter, monthly direct debit won't be an option.